max-kammerer/orion-viewer/README.md

 ## Contibution

 Whatever you want!
-Project is opened to any ideas and discussions
+Project is open to any ideas and discussions

 ### Translations